dribnet/purvs/README.md

 I finished setting up my alphabet as well as the numbers.
-I will now be working on polishing the interactions and readbility and finding the right colour palette.
+I will now be working on polishing the interactions and readability and finding the right colour palette.

+This alphabet takes inspiration from [**Wassily Kandinsky**](https://www.wassilykandinsky.net), a Russian painter and pioneer of abstract art (1866-1944).
+The [**Bauhaus art**](https://i.pinimg.com/originals/af/be/fb/afbefbd7da9a1aea6ddf6237a48f7b50.jpg) movement inspires the colour palette because Kandinsky took part in it.

 Each of my letters is composed of a circle, an arc and a rectangle.
-The size and position of each shape varies, the arc start and end and the rotation of the rectangle too.
+The size and position of each shape vary, the arc start and end, the rectangle rotation, and the rectangle rotation.

-This alphabet takes inspiration from [**Wassily Kandinsky**](https://www.wassilykandinsky.net), a Russian painter and pioneer of abstract art (1866-1944).

 There are twelve parameters per letter:
   * `size` : height of the rectangle